ieb/N2KNMEA0183Wifi/README.md

 * pio run -t upload
 * pio device monitor

 See buildui.sh for SPIFFS image commands.
+Dont use this to update the flashdrive, its easier to use the admin ui or curl.

 # Connectors